stefphd/SBBMicro/README.md

 which generates the pdf file `./doc/latex/refman.pdf`.

-Documentation generation has been tested on Linux only, but it should work also in Windows.
+\note Documentation generation has been tested on Linux only, but it should work also in Windows.

 ## Code generation